 - It is insufficient to state that you dislike or disagree with the Determination.
 When drafting the appeal, it is preferable to understand the laws and the rules that unemployment follows.
 I advise you to consult an experienced unemployment attorney for more help.

 - Deliver to the proper address/means

-- states provides the address and the means through which your letter must be channeled (Mail, fax by hand.)
+- states provide the address and the means through which your letter must be channeled (Mail, fax by hand.)
 Make sure you follow that.

 - If you have additional documents or evidence to support your appeal, please submit them.

 - Follow the timeline, if not the deadlines

 - You must continue to certify for benefits while your appeal is pending.
 If you are found eligible, you will only be paid for the periods you have certified for.

 Format of an unemployment appeal letter